Linear Regression under Missing or Corrupted Coordinates: Proofs of parts - of

 The remaining lower bound proofs also use \Cref{lem:impr-coupling}.
 However, since we no longer aim to prove a lower bound of order $\|\beta\|$ (as the upper bound is smaller), we will not use the hypothesis testing setup with $\beta = (1,\ldots,1)$ vs.\ $\beta' = (-1,\ldots,-1)$.
 Instead, we adjust it as follows.
-The full proofs for all the sketches in this section are provided in \Cref{app:thm-proofs}.
+The full proofs for this section are provided in \Cref{app:thm-proofs}.

 \paragraph{Proof Sketch of \Cref{thm:combined}\ref{it:thm-interm-eta}} For this lower bound we need a slightly different hypothesis testing problem: Our two hypotheses will use regressors $\beta = s(\eps,\ldots,\eps,1,\ldots,1)$ and $\beta' = s(-\eps,\ldots,-\eps,1,\ldots,1)$ respectively, where $s > 0$ can be any scaling factor (so that our lower bound holds for every possible norm of $\|\beta\|$) and $\eps\leq 1$ will be chosen shortly.
 We claim that \Cref{lem:impr-coupling} implies a coupling $\Pi$ between the distributions of \Cref{def:linear_model} for $\beta$ and $\beta'$ such that $\Pr_{((X,y)(X',y')) \sim \Pi}[y \neq y']=0$ and\looseness=-1